WilyWren2/ReactNativeAxaMobileSdk/README.md

 </details>

-### startApplicationTransactionWithName( transactionName, completionBlock )
+### startApplicationTransaction( transactionName, serviceName, completionBlock )
 <details>
 <summary>Use this API to start a transaction with a name.</summary>

 Parameters:
-- transactionName is a string
+- transactionName is a string to indicate the transaction being processed
+- serviceName is a string to indicate the service or application being applied
 - completionBlock is a function expecting a BOOL completed, and an errorString

 Successful execution of the method will have completed as YES and errorString as an empty string.
-In case of failure the completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.

 ```
+var transactionName = "subscription";
+var serviceName = "MyApp"";

 AXASDK.startApplicationTransaction(transactionName, serviceName (completed, errorString) => {
     if (completed) {
         // everything is fine